Monday, June 15, 2009

 Just told ya.
 This is the place I've helped make into what it is—this is the place that I'm someone in.
 I count here, I've grown accustom to it and it to me.
 I've been here, now how long?

 Twenty nine years—

 Exactly!
+Give or take the mismatch in the Andes.
+Yeah.
+Wow.
 That long huh?
 Half of this country's existence almost: as Pakistan.
 I've gotten pretty used to people asking me to save them.
 Please Mr. Stanley save us!
 Getting that from pretty important people is heady stuff, let me tell you—Generals—Presidents—Prime Ministers!
 Well I felt responsible.
 Heck, I still do!
-Yeah it gives me a high---a buzz a really upper in the morning.
+Yeah it gives me a high---a buzz a real upper in the morning.
 It's my daily fix.
 And I decided to stay.